✨How to Maximize Your Health Benefits Using Acupuncture✨

 We can see and feel the abundant harvest associated with this time of year.
 Fruits and veggies abound, the warm weather waxes and wanes as the lush greenery soaks up the moist air, and in the natural world the energy stabilizes and provides us with the opportunity to settle and ground.

 The period of time that spans roughly the 3rd week in August until the Fall Equinox (September 23rd, 2019) is associated with the Earth element.
-In Chinese medicine, the Earth element corresponds to the Spleen and Stomach.
+In Chinese Medicine, the Earth element corresponds to the Spleen and Stomach

 Screen Shot 2019-08-23 at 1.52.57 PM.png